Backendless/ui-builder-library/components/bl-calendar-heatmap/README.md

 # Calendar Heatmap

-This is a component for Backendless [UI-Builder](https://backendless.com/developers/#ui-builder) designer based on the [React Calendar Heatmap](https://github.com/kevinsqi/react-calendar-heatmap) library.
+This is a component for Backendless [UI-Builder](https://backendless.com/developers/#ui-builder) designer based on the [Cal-Heatmap](https://cal-heatmap.com/) library.

 The component allows you to add calendar heatmaps to your UI-Builder application.